-This FAQs page intends to provide meaningful information on Carawela Wood Fired Cooking Evolution: how to make the most out of the ovens and this website.
+This FAQs page intends to provide meaningful information on Carawela Fire Cooking Evolution: how to make the most out of the ovens, grills and this website.

-Yes, all Carawela’s wood fired ovens have warranty according to legal requirements (which may be different in different parts of the world).
+Yes, all Carawela’s products have warranty according to legal requirements (which may be different in different parts of the world).

-Nevertheless we make our ovens to last a long time, much longer than the warranty period.
+Nevertheless we make our ovens and grills to last a long time, much longer than the warranty period.

-All Carawela’s wood fired ovens are made in northern Portugal.
+All Carawela’s wood fired ovens and grills are made in Portugal.

 Caravela (Caravel in english) were small, highly maneuverable sailing ships portuguese developed in the 15th century, which allowed to explore the oceans.
 You may get to know more about them here.